videojs/http-streaming/docs/stream-time-from-player-time.md

 ```
 const playerTimeToStreamTime = (playerTime, segment) => {
-  const originalStart = segment.videoTimingInfo.originalStart;
+  // If there's no "anchor point" for the stream time (i.e., a time that can be used to
+  // sync the start of a segment with a real world stream time), then a stream time can't
+  // be calculated.
+  if (!segment.dateTimeObject) {
+    return null;
+  }

   const transmuxerPrependedSeconds = segment.videoTimingInfo.transmuxerPrependedSeconds;
-  const transmuxedStart = segment.videoTimingInfo.transmuxedStart;
+  const transmuxedStart = segment.videoTimingInfo.transmuxedPresentationStart;

-  // get the proper start of new content (not prepended old content) from the segment, in player time
+  // get the proper start of new content (not prepended old content) from the segment,
+  // in player time
-  const startOfSegment = transmuxedStart + prependedSeconds;
+  const startOfSegment = transmuxedStart + transmuxerPrependedSeconds;
   const offsetFromSegmentStart = playerTime - startOfSegment;

-  return originalStart + offsetFromSegmentStart;
+  return new Date(segment.dateTimeObject.getTime() + offsetFromSegmentStart * 1000);
 };
 ```

-The *stream time* can be converted to *program time* by taking the EXT-X-PROGRAM-DATE-TIME tagged on the segment and adding *stream time* - segment.videoTimingInfo.originalStart.
+The *stream time* can be converted to *program time* by taking the EXT-X-PROGRAM-DATE-TIME tagged on the segment and adding *stream time* - segment.start.

 ## Examples